vinayharyan28/design-patterns/README.md

 # **Creational design pattern**
 * **Abstract Factory**:
 _Abstract factory is a design pattern that falls under the creational design patterns category.
-It provides an interface for creating families of related or dependent object without specifying their concrete classes.
+It provides an interface
+  for creating families of a related or dependent object without specifying their concrete classes.
 It allows you to create objects that belong to a particular family or group and ensure that these objects are compatible with each other._

 * **Factory**:
 _The Factor method is a design pattern that falls under the category of creational design patterns.
-It provides an interface for creating objects but allows subclasses to alter type of objects that will be created.
+It provides an interface for creating objects but allows subclasses to alter a type of objects that will be created.
 This pattern is useful when you want to create objects without specifying the exact class of object that will be created until runtime._

 * **Builder**:
-_The builder design pattern in java is creational design pattern that is used to construct complex object step by step. it separates the construction of an object from its representation, allowing you to create different variations of an object without altering its class. this pattern is particularly useful when dealing with objects that have a large number of optional attributes or configurations._
+_The builder design pattern in java is a creational design pattern that is used to construct complex object step by step. it separates the construction of an object from its representation, allowing you to create different variations of an object without altering its class. this pattern is particularly useful when dealing with objects that have a large number of optional attributes or configurations._

 * **Prototype**:
 _The prototype design pattern is a creational design pattern that is used to create new objects by copying an existing object, known as prototype.